gruns/utilbin/Add_Utility.md

         subprocess.run(cmd, shell=True, check=True) # Raises CalledProcessError.
 ```

+Here are the important attributes and methods:

-`usage` is the docopt usage string.
+  - `usage` is the docopt usage string.

-`nativeExecutable` is the name of the native executable, built in
+  - `nativeExecutable` is the name of the native executable, built in
     `_buildNativeDistribution()`, run via the REST API and utilbin's CLI.

-`category` is the appropriate enumeration value to categorize this app.
+  - `category` is the appropriate enumeration value to categorize this app.
 The
     utility is displayed under this category in the web GUI.

-`browserJSFiles` is a list of all the Javascript files this utility needs to run
+  - `browserJSFiles` is a list of all the Javascript files this utility needs to
-in the browser.
-These Javascript files are often built (e.g. with emscripten) or
+    run in the browser.
+These Javascript files are often built (e.g. with
-bundled (e.g. with browserify, webpack, etc) in `_buildWebDistribution()`.
+    emscripten) or bundled (e.g. with browserify, webpack, etc) in
+    `_buildWebDistribution()`.

-`_buildWebDistribution()` and `_buildNativeDistribution()` are the methods run
+  - `_buildWebDistribution()` and `_buildNativeDistribution()` are the methods
-to build the native executable(s) and web assets for the utility.
-These methods
+    run to build the native executable(s) and web assets for the utility.
+These
-are run via `./utilbind build [...]` to build and package utilities.
+    methods are run via `./utilbind build [...]` to build and package utilities.

 See the `Utility` base class in `utilbin/utilities/utility.py` for more
-attributes to control utilities.
-The attributes and methods above are the basics
+details.
+The attributes and methods above are the basics and suffice for simple
-for simple utilities.
-TODO(grun): Link to the `Utility` base class from this
+utilities.
+TODO(grun): Link to the `Utility` base class from this markdown
-markdown document.
+document.

-### __init__.py
+### \__init\__.py

-With echo.py established, it's time to turn the now-complete echo utility into a
+With echo.py complete, it's time to turn the now-complete echo utility into a
-Python module and and connect it with utilbind.
+Python module and and connect it to utilbind.

-To do so, create a __init__.py package file in the `echo/` directory with the
+To do so, create a \__init__.py package file in the `echo/` directory with the
 contents:

 ```python